curl/curl/docs/libcurl/curl_easy_getinfo.md

 ## CURLINFO_EARLYDATA_SENT_T

-Amount of TLS earlydata sent when CURLSSLOPT_EARLYDATA is enabled.
+Amount of TLS earlydata sent (in number of bytes) when CURLSSLOPT_EARLYDATA is enabled.

 ## CURLINFO_EFFECTIVE_METHOD